Astounding-GM-tools/astounding-cards/docs/PHASE_1B_PLAN.md

 - Session management

 ### 2. Image Hosting
-- Automatic upload to Vercel Blob on publish
+- Automatic upload to **Cloudflare R2** on publish
+- S3-compatible API with FREE storage (10GB) and FREE bandwidth
-- Images stored permanently on our servers
+- Images stored permanently with global CDN delivery
 - No more manual migration friction
 - **Critical for adoption!**